Mission

 • ✺ Humanistic study

-Our aim is to revitalize the study of philosophy, literature, and the other humanities as urgently relevant for contemporary life.
+We aim to revitalize the study of philosophy, literature, and the other humanities as urgently relevant for contemporary life.

 • ✺ Practical labor

-Students will participate in the upkeep and maintenance of the farm and other collaborative tasks.
+Students participate in the upkeep and maintenance of the farm and other collaborative tasks.

 • ✺ Contemplation and presence

-The Matthew Strother Center for The Examined Life will be a refuge for individuals who seek to live the life of the mind and, to adapt the words of Keats, become a soul.
-It will provide the space, time, and companionship to consider, as Matthew wrote, “who you are going to be in the world, not what.”
+The Matthew Strother Center for The Examined Life is a refuge for individuals who seek to live the life of the mind and, to adapt the words of Keats, become a soul.
+We provide the space, time, and companionship to consider, as Matthew wrote, “who you are going to be in the world, not what.”

-The impact and legacy of the Center will be measured by the future flourishing of its participants, by the enrichment of their sense of self during their residence, and by the ways that this, in turn, inspires them to live confidently, courageously, and hopefully.
+The impact and legacy of the Center is measured by the flourishing of its participants, by the enrichment of their sense of self during their program, and by the ways that this, in turn, inspires them to live confidently, courageously, and hopefully.

 “The straight river of my narrative has opened onto the wide deltas of the present, and looking out to sea there's nowhere to go but anywhere.”